 The Silver Dew Winery dates back to 1883, and it originally used to store oil, wicks and lamps for the Bloody Point Lighthouse.
 It was converted to a winery several years later by Arthur “Papy” Burn, and it remained a winery until 1959.

 Daufuskie Island has some great local places to do shopping!
 Last time I went, I visited the Daufuskie Island Rum Co., and they have some great spiced rum.
 At the farmer’s market, I got some great peaches, honey, and homemade gumbo sauce!

-Daufuskie Peach has some of the best smelling soaps and lotions!
+Daufuskie Soap Co. has some of the best smelling soaps and lotions!
 I’ve gotten lots as gifts, and Ocean’s Spa is my favorite scent.
 It smells like orchids at the beach!
-If you can’t visit Daufuskie Island right now and still want some of Daufuskie Peach’s amazing products, you can order online and have them shipped.
+If you can’t visit Daufuskie Island right now and still want some of Daufuskie Soap’s amazing products, you can order online and have them shipped.

 If you want some coffee or cold drink on a hot day, School Grounds Coffee is great!
 There were also some local artists selling their work in the yard while I was there if you want to do some more shopping.